 We use an iPhone, but you may be using an Android.
-The Apple App store (iPhone) and Google Play (Android) have a selection of software options to help you make movies.
-If you know how to use your device, you are halfway way to making a movie.
-Use this as a chance to learn more about your versatile smartphone too!
+The Apple App store (iPhone) and Google Play (Android) have software options called apps to help you make movies.

 Setting the Pet Movie Scene

-If you want to add a seasonal or festival vibe for Easter, Christmas or a Birthday, you need to be prepared and it will help you make the best pet movie you can.
+If you want to add a seasonal or festival vibe for Easter, Christmas or a Birthday, you need to be prepared.

-TIP Tell your story in broad stokes.
-You don’t want to be spending valuable blogging or family time time sweating over a one minute movie.
+TIP Tell your story in broad strokes.
+You don’t want to be spending valuable blogging or family time sweating over a one-minute movie.

-What you kind of movie you want to make?
+What you kind of cat movie you want to make?

 - Informal family fun with cat toys, pet treats galore, opening a pet gift.

 - A specific theme.
-Pets around the Crib: my pet & her Easter gifts: Cats in the snow
+Pets around the Crib: my pet & her Easter gifts: a cat out and about.

 - A movie expressing how much you love your cat, rat, hamster, dog…..